YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Protect_Scenarios/Scenario11/1_Setup/README.md

 persistentvolumeclaim/alpine-data-pvc   Bound    pvc-58ab7490-c473-4323-a5c1-fd7b6ad3191c   1Gi        RWX            storage-class-iscsi   <unset>                 10m
 ```

+NB:
+If you chosoe NFS instead of iSCSI, the ONTAP volume will be exported via NFS on the worker node, while KubeVirt would create in that share a file called _disk.img_, which would in turn be mounted as a device in the Virtual Machine.

 ## B. Virtual Machine bootstrap customization

 You can put together a set of commands that will customize the initial boot.